-There are many family-friendly things to do in Grand Rapids, but it’s not always easy to figure out where to park or how to get around.
+There are so many family-friendly things to do in downtown Grand Rapids, but it’s not always easy to figure out where to park or how to get around.

 Parking meters aren’t what they used to be.
 Even if you don’t carry change and don’t feel like digging between the seats to find some, meters are still an option.